 With a long history of pioneering higher education, Europe is home to many of the world’s oldest and most prestigious universities – and many of the most exciting and attractive student cities.

 European countries, and their universities, are of course all very different – in terms of language, lifestyle and living costs.
 However, under the Bologna Process, European universities are working to standardize degree systems.
 For EU students, choosing to study in Europe outside your home country should be relatively straightforward, with tuition fees charged at local rates and no visa requirements.

 Ready to study in Europe?
-Click on the country guides below for more detailed information.
+Click on the country guides above for more detailed information.